Information Inequalities for Five Random Variables: Computation

-A structural property of the polymatroid region on the four-element set $abcd$ allows us to further reduce the complexity of the polyhedral computation required in step (2) above.
-This region has a central part and six permutationally equivalent ``protrusions,'' depending on the signs of the Ingleton expressions
+A structural property of the polymatroid region $\G{abcd}$ on the four-element set $abcd$ allows us to further reduce the complexity of the polyhedral computation required in step \bref{(2)} above.
+The region $\G{abcd}$ has a central part and six permutationally equivalent ``protrusions,'' depending on the signs of the Ingleton expressions

-If all of them are non-negative, then the restriction $f\restr abcd$ is a linear polymatroid; otherwise exactly one of these Ingleton expressions is negative, see e.g. \cite{Ma.Stud}.
+If all of them are non-negative, then the restriction $f\restr abcd$ is a linear polymatroid; otherwise exactly one of these Ingleton expressions is negative, see, e.g., \cite{Ma.Stud}.
 Accordingly, the cone $\mathcal Q^*$ is cut into seven parts by these Ingleton hyperplanes: the central part where all Ingleton values are non-negative, and six other parts where exactly one of the expressions is negative.
-The facets of each part can be computed separately.
+The facets of each part of $\mathcal Q^*$ can be computed separately.

-Parts of $\mathcal Q^*$ on the negative side of $\acbd$, $[adbc]$, $[bcad\tsp]$, and $[bdac]$ are isomorphic because swapping $a\leftrightarrow b$ and/or $c\leftrightarrow d$ are symmetries of $\mathcal Q^*$.
+Parts of $\mathcal Q^*$ on the negative side of $\acbd$, $[adbc]$, $[bcad\tsp]$, and $[bdac]$ are isomorphic because swapping $a\leftrightarrow b$ and swapping $c\leftrightarrow d$ are symmetries of $\mathcal Q^*$.
 Therefore, it suffices to consider only one of them.
 The central part, where every Ingleton expression is non-negative, does not yield new inequalities.
 This follows from Lemma \ref{lemma:no-linear} below, as the elements of the central part are linear.
+Note that the proof uses the additional fact that $XZ$ has exactly three elements.